Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 I need information about...

-The average age of people with CLL is around 72.
-It is rarely seen in people younger than age 40.
+The average age of people at the time CLL is found is around 70.
+It is rarely found in people younger than 40.

 About 4,510 people will die from CLL in 2018.